The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 The EU Commission has produced a VAT Directive which outlines the legislative principles that must be adopted by all EU member states in respect of the VAT treatment of sales of goods and services within the EU.
 The VAT directive is often referred to as the Principal EC VAT Directive 2006/112/EC .
 HMRC has enacted the EU legislation in various sections of VATA 1994 and other Statutory Instruments.
 The main points regarding the VAT treatment of supplies of goods within the EU has been outlined below.

-This note should be read in conjunction with the EU ― specific transactions, EU ― acceptable evidence of removal, Distance selling, Call off stock, consignment stock and transfers of own goods, and Triangulation guidance notes.
+This note should be read in conjunction with the EU ― specific transactions, EU ― acceptable evidence of removal, Distance selling, Call-off stock, consignment stock and transfers of own goods, and Triangulation and other chain transactions guidance notes.

 For a guide to help determine the correct VAT treatment of supplies of goods within the EU, see the Flowchart ― VAT treatment of supplies of goods within the EU.